A Geometric Framework for Odor Representation

 These effects of mitral cell interactions, arising from experience, are modeled locally as a product space $M$ based on the principle that each glomerulus -- corresponding to a receptor type in $R'$ -- directly contributes to the activity of some number of distinct mitral cells.
 In the mammalian architecture, mitral cells receive direct afferent input from only a single glomerulus, such that the afferent activation of each mitral cell (or group of sibling mitral cells) corresponds directly to a single receptor type.
 In this special case, $M$-space is globally a product.
 To formalize this, we label the glomeruli $g_1,...,g_q.$ To each glomerulus, we associate the number of mitral cells that sample from it; denoted $m_i\in \Z.$ Let $k=\sum^q m_i.$ Then, the naive space constructed from these data is The interpretation of this space is as follows.
 To each point in $R'$, we can associate a vector that is an identifier for how subsequent mitral-granule cell interactions in the olfactory bulb will transform the input in service to identifying it as a known percept.
-The manifolds associated with particular odor source volumes in $R'$ will, owing to experience-dependent plasticity, come to exhibit related vectors that, in concert, manifest source-associated consequential regions \citep{Shepard1987}.
-These regions reflect categorical perceptual representations and are measurable as olfactory generalization gradients.
-Simplified computational implementations have depicted these acquired representations as fixed-point attractors, tolerant of background interference and sampling error but lacking explicit consequential regions \citep{Imam2020}.
+The manifolds associated with particular odor source volumes in $R'$ will, owing to experience-dependent plasticity, come to exhibit related vectors that, in concert, manifest source-associated consequential regions \cite{Shepard1987}.
+These regions reflect categorical perceptual representations \cite{Locatelli2016} and are measurable as olfactory generalization gradients \cite{Cleland2009,Daly2001}.
+That is, the learning-dependent plasticity of synaptic interactions in the OB underlies the creation of categorical odor representations and manages between-category perceptual separation.
+Simplified computational implementations have depicted these acquired representations as fixed-point attractors, tolerant of background interference and sampling error but lacking explicit consequential regions \cite{Imam2020}.